Lauren Bousfield: Style and themes

 Bousfield's music has been noted for its chaotic, harsh sound, which she uses to "poetically illustrate ... hopelessness in the age of late capitalism".
 In a 2023 interview with The Wire she explained that "at least a little bit of ‘fuck you’ in music is important to me," as a way to "resist capitalism".
 However, Bousfield has stated the most important theme in her work is above all hope, and that she aims to "to make people who feel powerless feel powerful".

-Since her earliest releases as Nero's Day at Disneyland, Bousfield has cited a fascination with North American amusement culture as inspiration for her work, and in particular is "pretty obsessed" with Disneyland.
+Since her earliest releases as Nero's Day at Disneyland, Bousfield has cited a fascination with North American amusement culture as inspiration for her work; in particular, she is "pretty obsessed" with Disneyland.
 While in college Bousfield studied the sociology of amusement parks.

 Bousfield's queer identity also plays an important role in her art, and she has stated that she wants to make music for “young, upset, specifically trans kids”.